mgmeyers/obsidian-zotero-integration/docs/PDF Annotations.md

 ## What is the PDF Utility?

-Zotero Desktop Connector uses an [external tool](https://github.com/mgmeyers/pdf-annots2json) to extract annotations from PDF files.
+Obsidian Zotero Integration uses an [external tool](https://github.com/mgmeyers/pdf-annots2json) to extract annotations from PDF files.
 This tool is not 100% perfect, but generally works well.

 Currently, the extraction tool supports:
 - Windows (x64)